ErikVerheul/OneBacklog/README.md

 When starting the app the first time use the server admin credentials you created to install CouchDb.

 ### install CouchDB in the cloud
-Install the CouchDb version 3.0.0 or higher on the remote host and create a server admin account.
 Obtain a www ssl certificate (e.g. from LetsEncrypt)</br>
 Edit the `local.ini` file in `< couchdb install directory >/couchdb/etc/`:</br>
 ```